 - 2003 – Master of Philosophy in Building and Construction, City University of Hong Kong

 - 1999 – Bachelor of Science (1st class honour) in Quantity Surveying, City University of Hong Kong

 - 2018 – present, Education panel member of the Chartered Institute of Building (CIOB)

 - 2014 – present, Education Board Member of the AIQS

 - 2013 – present, External Reviewer of the Research Grant Council (RCG), Hong Kong Special Administrative Region

-Furthermore, Dr Wong has been an Editorial board member of the International Journal of Project Organisation and Management since 2010.
-He is also a reviewer for: Construction Innovation, International Journal of Project Management; ASCE Journal of Construction Engineering and Management; ASCE Journal of Legal Affairs and Dispute Resolution; ASCE Journal of Management in Engineering; Surveying and Built Environment Journal, and International Journal of Project Organization and Management.
+Furthermore, Dr. Wong has been an Editorial Board member of the International Journal of Project Organization and Management since 2010.
+He is also a reviewer for: the Construction Innovation Information, Process, Management, ASCE Journal of Construction Engineering and Management; ASCE Journal of Legal Affairs and Dispute Resolution; ASCE Journal of Management in Engineering; International Journal of Project Management; Surveying & Built Environment Journal, and International Journal of Project Organization and Management.

 - Wong, P.,Zwar, C.,Gharaie, E. (2017).
 Examining the drivers and states of organizational change for greater use of prefabrication in construction projects In: Journal of Construction Engineering and Management, 143, 1 - 9